-Our ongoing SDG journey for each of these five outcomes will be to identify specific areas of focus for which we can measure and report progress going forward.
-Importantly, this focus will also include developing a deeper understanding of the targets and indicators of each of the relevant SDGs, using this to enhance our reporting of improvement against these SDGs.
+For each of these five outcomes we have identified specific areas of focus and objectives that allows us to measure and report progress going forward.
+This helps us gain a deeper understanding of the targets and indicators of each relevant SDG to enhance our reporting of improvement against these SDGs.